 Whether your list has one idea or one hundred, jot down a list of self-love activities you want to do for yourself.
-The sky is the limit here, so think about what brings you joy.
+The sky is the limit, so think about what brings you joy.
 Then, choose one to three options for that day.

 STEP 4: Drop Off Your Child(ren) and Savor The Freedom

 After your kiddos have been settled into their childcare and you are alone, take a moment to savor this feeling of freedom.
-It’s okay and totally normal to feel a bit confused, maybe even sad, particularly if this is a new experience for you.
+It’s okay and normal to feel confused, maybe even sad, particularly if this is a new experience for you.
 But remember that the healthier you are, the healthier they will be.
 Remind yourself that it is good to practice self-care and take time for yourself, apart from your children.
 If you have to, write this truth down or speak it out loud as a prayer, intention, or on a phone call with a trusted friend.

 STEP 5: Get Grounded

 You may want to begin your alone time with a grounding activity that makes you feel centered.
 Examples include taking a yoga class, participating in a guided meditation on your phone or TV, doing a mindfulness journaling exercise, practicing a breathing exercise, calling a friend to chat, or taking a walk.
-Choose whatever it is that gives you a feeling of being rooted and present in your day.
+Choose whatever makes you feel rooted and present in your day.

 STEP 6: Enjoy Yourself

-Do one of the three activities that you wrote out in your Self Love List.
-(One of those may have been the grounding activity that you just completed.)
+Do one of the three activities you wrote in your Self Love List.
+(One may have been the grounding activity you just completed.)
 The important thing here is that you can do this activity without interruption from your child.
-If I’m honest here, I must confess that sometimes cleaning is on my list.
-When others care for my children, I like to clean for a short time before jumping into my fun activity.
+I must confess that sometimes cleaning is on my list.
+When others care for my children, I like to clean briefly before jumping into my fun activity.
 Cleaning and having my personal space organized feels great.